forest-d/blog/content/06-uv-package-manager.md

 Tags: python, uv
 Slug: uv-package-manager
 Author: Forest Dussault
-Summary: uv has solved our Python dependency management woes
+Summary: Solving our Python dependency management woes

 I've been using Python for over a decade, cycling through [`virtualenv`](https://virtualenv.pypa.io/), [`pip-tools`](https://pip-tools.rtfd.io/), [`poetry`](https://python-poetry.org/), [`conda`](https://conda.io/) (then [`mamba`](https://mamba.readthedocs.io/)), and probably some others I'm forgetting.
 Each promised to solve Python's packaging complexity, but these were all tools I had to fight against (I'm looking at you `conda`).

 Thankfully, we now have [`uv`](https://docs.astral.sh/uv/).
 We've adopted it at my workplace, transitioning our major repos from `poetry`.
 The process was seamless, and our CI build systems are now substantially faster.
 I've also been adopting it for all of my personal projects.

 **Migration caveat**: When transitioning from `poetry` to `uv`, be aware that the dependency solvers use different resolution logic.
 Even with identical pinned package versions in your `pyproject.toml`, the resulting lockfiles will contain different transitive dependencies.
-This can introduce subtle bugs or behavioral changes, so thorough testing is essential during migration.
+This can introduce subtle bugs or behavioral changes, so testing is essential during migration.

 ## Mass adoption